freakishcode/news-api/README.md

-# React Query News App

-A responsive **News App** built with **React, Material UI, and React Query**, featuring search, categories, pagination with rows-per-page control, and dark/light mode with persistence.
-News articles are fetched from [NewsAPI.org](https://newsapi.org/).
+## React + PHP Search API (Material UI, Axios, React Query)

+This repository contains a production-ready example of a frontend React app (JavaScript + Vite) using Material UI, Axios, and React Query, with a PHP backend that acts as a secure proxy to an external API (so the API key stays on the server).

+It includes: search, categories, pagination, server-side caching hints, basic rate-limit protection suggestions, and deployment notes.

 ---